-That’s why the Arbor Day Foundation has put itself on the front lines, launching Time for Trees.
-The goals of this new initiative are to plant 100 million trees in forests and communities and mobilize 5 million tree planters around the world by 2022.
+That’s why the Arbor Day Foundation launched Time for Trees.
+The goals of this initiative are to plant 100 million trees in forests and communities and mobilize 5 million tree planters around the world by 2022.
 We’re leveraging trees — a simple, powerful solution — to preserve the necessities of life itself.

 Let’s Plant Trees Together

-Today, we’re ahead of schedule.
-We already have 20 million trees in the ground, with commitments to plant millions more by July 2019.
+We already have millions of trees in the ground, with commitments to plant millions more.
 We’re doing this by mobilizing thousands of planting partners from local governments, campuses, like-minded nonprofits, individual members, and industry-leading private companies like Target, FedEx, Bank of America, Verizon, and more.

 Together, let’s restore our forests, build healthier communities, improve quality of life, and put our simplest and best solution to climate change into action.
 Let’s pave the way for future generations and their health and well-being.

 A tree planted today will always make our lives better tomorrow.
 Today, on Arbor Day, and every day from here on out, take a moment to look at trees differently — as a life source, as a well of joy and natural beauty, as humanity’s life saver and preserver.

 Together, let’s get this job done.